The War Diary of Lieutenant William L Hayes M C

 which continued for days and

 was more or less constant.
-The purpose of this was to weaken enemy morale and to destroy their fortifications and supply lines but also to destroy their barbed wire defences.
-But it was also done to keep them on the ridge and not give them the opportunity to retreat.
+The purpose of this was to weaken enemy morale and to destroy their fortifications and supply lines and also to destroy their barbed wire defences.
+But it was also done to keep them on the Ridge and not give them the opportunity to retreat.

-Artillery had been borrowed from several parts of the British Army.
-It was such a large group that it was the equivalent of one heavy gun for every 18 metres (20) and one field gun for every 9.1 metres (10) of the entire Canadian front line.
+Artillery had been borrowed from several parts of the British Army along with every piece that the Canadian Army had available.
+It was such a large group that it was the equivalent of one heavy gun for every 18 metres (20 yds) and one field gun for every 9.1 metres (10 yds) of the entire Canadian front line.
 The massed guns were three times the number of heavy guns used at the Somme.